NicholasKing76/Swingin-Good-Time/README.md

 This is a PDF of the activity flow chart that is meant to show how the project works as you play through the game.
 [Capstone Activity Diagram](https://github.com/NicholasKing76/Swingin-Good-Time/files/6305773/Capstone.Activity.Diagram.pdf)

+## Navigation

+When the game starts you will be taken to the title screen where you can click anywhere and you will be taken to the main menu.
+Then you will have three options: quit game, how to play, and play game.
+Clicking quit game will close the application, clicking how to play will take you to a screen that shows the basic controls and tells you what the objective is, and play game will take you to the level select screen.
+On the level select screen the player can pick from any of three levels.
+They also have an option to reset the times on the levels if they wish to and they can return to the main menu.

 ## Liscense

 MIT